 An array of 240 solar panels provides around 75 per cent of the lodge’s power, which reduces both the carbon footprint and noise that could disrupt wildlife.

-“The construction of the safari lodge affords guests an immersive, up-close-and-personal interaction with the environment – while still enjoying a high degree of comfort,” explains Charlie Carlow.
+“The construction of the safari lodge affords guests an immersive, up-close-and-personal interaction with the environment – while still enjoying a high degree of comfort,” explained Charlie Carlow.

-Bamurru Plains has exclusive access to the floodplains and forests on the property and employs one highly-trained wilderness guide per six guests to ensure a personal and tailored experience.
+Bamurru Plains has exclusive access to the floodplains and forests on the property and employs one highly trained wilderness guide per six guests to ensure a personal and tailored experience.
 In addition, they work with the Karrkad Kanjdji Trust to train Indigenous rangers and offer graduates employment opportunities.

-Each day, guests have a choice of excursions – depending on the season - including river cruises, land-based wildlife safaris in 4x4 vehicles and quad bikes, airboat rides and guided walks, where guides explain the intricacies of the bush and its inhabitants.
+Each day, guests have a choice of excursions – depending on the season - including river cruises, land-based wildlife safaris in 4WD vehicles and quad bikes, airboat rides and guided walks, where guides explain the intricacies of the bush and its in-habitants.

-There is also a purpose-built ‘hide’, six-metres high in the tree canopy, from where guests can watch, undisturbed, many of the hundreds of bird species that make the Mary River catchment home, as well as brumbies and buffalo.
+There is also a purpose-built ‘hide’, six-metres high in the tree canopy, from where guests can watch, undisturbed, many of the hundreds of bird species that make the Mary River catchment home.

-“Where we can make a real difference is in connecting our guests to the bush through inspiring, educating and effectively opening their minds through the interaction provided by our guides.
-They interpret the plant, bird, mammal, insect and reptile life and how different species interact within the natural environment,” says Charlie.
+“Where we can make a real difference is in connecting our guests to the bush through inspiring, educating and effectively opening their minds through the inter-action provided by our guides.
+They interpret the plant, bird, mammal, insect and reptile life and how different species interact within the natural environment,” said Charlie Carlow.

 “We also encourage active debate of environmental issues such as the role of fire, water usage and the impact of introduced species.”

 Another excursion involves a light plane flight and full day exploring Arnhem Land or Kakadu National Park, the stronghold of Aboriginal culture in Australia.
-Under special permit from the Traditional Owners, guests visit some of the best rock art galleries in the NT - archeological excavations and thermo luminescence dating methods reveal some of the oldest occupation sites found in Australia, 65,000 years of Aboriginal habitation - while a local guide explains traditional knowledge and the depth of history in one of the world’s oldest living cultures.
-Experts differ on the age of the rock art in Kakadu, but it is widely accepted that some of the ochre paintings may be over 20,000 years old.
+Under spe-cial permit from the Traditional Owners, guests visit some of the best rock art galler-ies in the NT - a record of 50,000 years of Aboriginal habitation - while a local guide explains traditional knowledge and the depth of history and storytelling in the world’s oldest living culture.

-“Through learning about the different elements that make up the natural and cultural environment here at Bamurru, our guests gain an understanding of the delicate balance – the fragility – of the ecosystem, and why our actions as humans matter,” explains Charlie Carlow.
+“Through learning about the different elements that make up the natural and cul-tural environment here at Bamurru, our guests gain an understanding of the deli-cate balance – the fragility – of the ecosystem, and why our actions as humans mat-ter,” explained Charlie Carlow.

 “If we can inspire understanding and appreciation of the extraordinary beauty and complexity of Australia’s environment – and that leads to behavioural change – our business will have gone some way towards helping conserve our environment.”

-Each aspect of our properties has been carefully planned to minimise our impact on the land.
+Each aspect of our property has been carefully planned to minimise our impact on the land.
 We are constantly reviewing and improving our strategies.